SEBR-0116/project_3_prompt/README.md

 *Before attempting post-MVP ideas, you must demonstrate your working MVP to your instructor, then attempt these on a _new branch_*

+- Implement JWT or OAuth
 - Hidden routes using conditional rendering to mimic the functionality of user authentication
-- Implement OAuth
-- Integrate a 3rd party API (Ask us for a list)
+- Integrate a 3rd party API

 ## A Note on Plagiarism